 The Board has an independent Chairman, Mr. Wyzga, who has authority, among other things, to call and preside over Board meetings, including meetings of the independent directors, to set meeting agendas and to determine materials to be distributed to the Board.
 Accordingly, the Chairman has substantial ability to shape the work of the Board.
 We believe that separation of the positions of Chairman and Chief Executive Officer reinforces the independence of the Board in its oversight of our business and affairs.
-Our Board also recognizes the time, effort and energy that our Chief Executive Officer must devote to her position in the current business environment, as well as the commitment required to serve as our Chairman, particularly as the board of directors' oversight responsibilities continue to grow.
-In addition, we believe that having an independent Chairman creates an environment that is more conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the Board to monitor whether management's actions are in the best interests of our Company and our stockholders.
+Our Board also recognizes the full-time, effort and energy that our Chief Executive Officer devotes to her position in the current business environment.
+In addition, we believe that having an independent Chairman creates an environment that is more conducive to objective evaluation, increasing management accountability and improving the ability of the Board to assess management's capacity to act in the best interests of our Company and our stockholders.
 As a result, we believe that having an independent Chairman can enhance the effectiveness of the Board as a whole.